idrissjuanito/cmsmount/README.md

 ### USERS

-- Post /registration: User registration on the system
+- POST /registration: User registration on the system
-- Get /login: Obtain a session/access token for system operations
+- GET /login: Obtain a session/access token for system operations
-- Get /users: Admin only endpoints for retrieving all users in the system
+- GET /users: Admin only endpoints for retrieving all users in the system
-- Get /users/logout: destroy session
+- GET /users/logout: destroy session
-- Get /account: gets a users account data
+- GET /account: gets a users account data
 - PUT /account: update a user
 - DELETE /account: delete a user account